otuozeAhmed/akkodis/README.rst

 Solutions to the first and second sections (multiple choice) can be found in section_one.txt and section_two.txt respectively.

-This project requires **Docker 17.06+ CE**.
-The current Docker version used for this project is **Docker 20.10.22 CE**.
-I recommend Docker Stable, but Docker Edge should work as well.

 Note
 ~~~~~~~~~~~~~

 - This project is provisioned for Linux and Mac OS only.

 - Ensure to append ``sudo`` to all commands if your Docker permission configs is not properly set
-Or if you always require sudo to execute docker commands
+Or if you always require sudo to execute docker commands.

+This project requires **Docker 17.06+ CE**.
+The current Docker version used for this project is **Docker 20.10.22 CE**.
+I recommend Docker Stable, but Docker Edge should work as well.

 Directions to setup
 ~~~~~~~~~~~~~